Mohd Anwar Mohd Nor

-Mohd Anwar bin Mohd Nor (b.
-December 3, 1951) is the 15th and the former Chief of Defence Forces (Panglima Angkatan Tentera — PAT).
+Mohd Anwar bin Mohd Nor (born 3 December 1951) is the 15th and the former Chief of Defence Forces (Panglima Angkatan Tentera — PAT).
 He is the first head of the Malaysian Armed Forces (MAF) to be appointed from the Royal Malaysian Navy (RMN).
 For over five decades previously, the Chief of the Defence Force had traditionally been a 4-star General from the Malaysian Army.
 Anwar broke the tradition by being appointed the first Navy Admiral to be promoted to Chief of Defence Force.

 After retirement

 After retirement, Anwar was involved in politics and appointed a Senator of Dewan Negara for one term from 23 April 2015 to 22 April 2018, representing United Malays National Organisation (UMNO), a component of Barisan Nasional (BN) coalition.
 He also served as the chairman of the Armed Forces Fund Board or Lembaga Tabung Angkatan Tentera (LTAT).